Skip to content

 Key Takeaways

 All company directors owe fiduciary duties, creating a close relationship with the company.
-Directors appointed as statutory office holders are subject to PAYE for tax purposes.
-However, this does not automatically render them employees under employment law.
-Executive directors are typically employees due to their role within the company, whereas non-executive directors are not, unless they have a separate employment contract.
+Directors appointed as statutory office holders do not automatically make them employees under employment law.
+Executive directors are usually employees due to their role in the company, while non-executive directors are not, unless they have a separate employment contract.

 Frequently Asked Questions